krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_method.md

 ### Automatic File Type Conversions

-For certain modules, the `.process` method automatically converts the format of some `local_file_path` input files.
+For certain modules, the `process` method automatically converts the format of some `local_file_path` input files.
 Conversions currently done by Krixik are:

 - `pdf` -> `txt`
 - `docx` -> `txt`